-Disney's Animal Kingdom DVC villas are divided into two different buildings known as Kidani and Jambo.
-As such, they have the unique
+Disney's Animal Kingdom DVC units are divided into two different buildings known as Kidani and Jambo (noting that you have a 95% chance of getting

 distinction of having two sets of completely different experiences built into them.
 We will tackle this by focusing first on the